Skip to navigation Skip to content

 • Australian Apprentices are required to report 2 weekly as part of their notification obligations

-All customers must advise any change in status or income within their notification period.
+All customers must advise any change in employment status or income within their notification period.

-Note: ABSTUDY students receiving term-in-advance payments, who start receiving employment income, cannot be placed onto 2 weekly reporting.
+Note: ABSTUDY students receiving boarding instalments, who start receiving employment income, cannot be placed onto 2 weekly reporting.
+Go to Step 6.

 If the customer is a student and: